hbenveniste/Climate-migration-demographics/README.md

 `3_estimation/` - Code for estimating the weather-migration relationships and plotting resulting response curves (Figs.2bc,3bc, Supplementary Figs.5,6,11c-f,12c-f,13c-f,14b-c,15c-d, Supplementary Tables 1,2,3).

 `4_projection/` - Code for running future projections of cross-border migration and plotting results (Fig.4, Supplementary Figs.9,10,16).

+# Input repository structure
+`1_raw` - Subfolder including the raw data files.
+Before running the code, this is the only subfolder in the Input repository.

+`2_intermediate` - Subfolder including the intermediate files constructed while putting together the main two files used in the analysis.

+`3_consolidate` - Subfolder including the main two files used in the analysis, one for within-country and one for cross-border migration.

+`4_crossvalidation` - Subfolder including the cross-validation results used for the box plots.

+`5_estimation` - Subfolder including the estimation results used for the response curves.

+# Results repository structure
+`1_Description` - Subfolder including data description files and figures.

+`2_Crossvalidation_crossmig` - Subfolder including the cross-validation figures for the cross-border migration analysis.

+`3_Crossvalidation_withinmig` - Subfolder including the cross-validation figures for the within-country migration analysis.

+`4_Estimation_crossmig` - Subfolder including the estimation figures for the cross-border migration analysis.

+`5_Estimation_withinmig` - Subfolder including the estimation figures for the within-country migration analysis.

+`6_Projection_crossmig` - Subfolder including the projection figures for the cross-border migration analysis.

 # Running the code
 Start by running the `set.do` file in the `0_datacleaning/0_setup` subfolder.